MRobbins3/barebones-docker-compose-mysql/README.md

 # GVU-databases-docker-mysql
-## A barebones implementation of MySQL running in a Docker container, for use by the database course at GVU.
+## Instructions on how to get MySQL up and running, for use by the database course at GVU.
 ### There are many like it, but this one is ours.
 ------
-# Section 1 : Setting Up Docker
+# Section 1 : Setting Up The Database
 ---
+## Option 1 : Docker
 - Clone this repository.
 ### Rancher Desktop (recommended)
 - I recommend using Rancher Desktop, as the installation process has been much smoother in the past for students.